 It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a terminus postquem and antequem.
 In cases where substance from a Persistent Item continues to exist in a new form, the process would be documented by E81 Transformation.

 Examples:

 the death of Snoopy, my dog

 the melting of the snowman

 the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC

+(Trell, 1945)